gipi/blog/_drafts/debugging-linux-kernel-drivers.md

 tags: [Linux, programming, debug, kernel, WIP]
 ---

-This post includes a couple of notes about linux kernel debugging;
+This post includes a couple of notes about linux kernel debugging, in particular the things that I keep forgetting.

 ## Navigation